-For example, protein has a higher TEF than carbohydrates or fat do because protein requires more energy to break down and be digested.
-The thermic effect of protein is 20-30%, while the thermic effect of carbohydrates and fats are 5-10% and 0-3% respectively.
+For example, protein has a higher TEF than carbohydrates or fat because protein requires more energy to break down and be digested.
+The thermic effect of protein is 20-30%, while the thermic effect of carbohydrates and fats is 5-10% and 0-3%, respectively.
 So, you’ll get the lowest protein net calories, followed by carbs and fats.
 Even on a caloric surplus, it’s hardest to gain fat when you’re eating a lot of protein.

 Processed, refined foods tend to have a lower TEF than whole, unprocessed food.

 Non-Exercise Activity Thermogenesis (NEAT)